mycarta/mycarta/README_v4_archive.md

   <img width="500" src="https://mycarta.files.wordpress.com/2020/09/missingno_completeness_animation-1.gif">
 </p>

-- 3D model of the ternary system quartz â€“ nepheline â€“ kalsilite, also called petrogenyâ€™s â€œresiduaâ€ system, which is used to describe the composition of many cooled residual magma.
+- 3D model of the ternary system quartz – nepheline – kalsilite, also called petrogeny’s “residua” system, which is used to describe the composition of many cooled residual magma.
 This was an advanced pet project while I was a student in Geology at the University of Rome, Italy.
 It involved using AutoCAD and 3D Studio Max to create a WRLM file.
 For the 3D sketchfab version of the model, I used a DXF export and re-rendered using Rhino3D.
 See the static snapshot below; navigate, inspet, and download the model on [Sketchfab](https://sketchfab.com/3d-models/ternary-system-quartz-nepheline-kalsilite-c8225185f7004ad0a23533ca191b0c6b)
 <p align="center">
 <img width="650"  src="https://user-images.githubusercontent.com/7424763/171786565-3452ddf5-a05b-4279-8cec-26c09a394415.gif">
 </p>